pangenome/pggb-paper/workflows/Yeast.md

 ```
 ## Variants stratification

-Only "callable" variants are taken into account.

 ## Graph construction and variant calls

+## Calculation of precision, recall (sensitivity), and  the F-score

+Only "callable" positions are taken into account.